seamusgould/FLIGHT/README.md

 To learn more about the implementation, look at the attached read this [presentation](https://github.com/seamusgould/FLIGHT/blob/master/CMPU366_Final_Presentation.pdf) or read the [paper](https://github.com/seamusgould/FLIGHT/blob/master/CMPU366CrossWords.pdf).

+The statistics on crossword solvers can be found in the document titled Crosswords.html.

 # Setup

 ## Requirements